nats-io/nats-site/content/blog/jetstream-java-client-02-publish.md

 ### Sawtooth Pattern

 The sawtooth pattern is essentially a loop where you publish some amount of messages, maybe 10 or 100, or maybe as many as you can publish in some short time period like 10 seconds.
-You publish all the messages, collecting them probably in a list and when you reach the limit you set, only then do you go through all the futures in the list checking to see if they are done.
+You publish all of the messages, collecting them probably in a list and when you reach the limit you set, only then do you go through all the futures in the list checking to see if they are done.
 Rinse and repeat.